 - 1. Clear anodized aluminum doors, windows and frames with thermal breaks are preferred for Facility Groups 1-3 because they show less wear and weathering than dark anodized finishes; match the color of the door and frame.
 For renovation projects the color of new windows, doors and frames may match the existing ones. - 2.
-Aluminum clad wood windows are preferred for Facility Group 4. - 3.
 Standard-sized hinged doors are preferred.
-Use sliding, folding, overhead, sectional and other door configurations only to support mission operations. - 4.
-Automatic doors are allowed only where functionally necessary. - 5.
-Limit hollow metal doors and frames to security doors, utility rooms and mechanical rooms in Groups 1 and 2 and to any application in Group 3 facilities. - 6.
-Utility and emergency egress doors shall match the wall color. - 7.
-Passive thermal comfort methods of ventilation are encouraged.
-If air conditioning is not available, provide operable windows with insect screens that match the frames. - 8.
-Windows must meet force protection requirements. - 9.
-Adjacent joint sealants should be slightly darker than the frame color. - 10.
-Make efforts to contain noise at its source with properly gasketed doors per UFC 3-450-01 Noise and Vibration Control. - 11.
-Manufacturers listed below are only provided to establish a baseline of equivalency among all applicable manufacturers. - 12.
-Roll-up doors shall have motorized controls. - 13.
-Exterior hollow metal doors shall be SDI extra heavy.
-Consider maximum duty with continuous hinges for extreme traffic. - 14.
-All exterior doors must meet any blast resistant requirements.
+Use sliding, folding, overhead, sectional and other door configurations only to support mission operations. - 3.
+Automatic doors are allowed only where functionally necessary. - 4.
+Limit hollow metal doors and frames to security doors, utility rooms and mechanical rooms in Groups 1 and 2 and to any application in Group 3 facilities. - 5.
+Utility and emergency egress doors shall match the wall color. - 6.
+Passive thermal comfort methods of ventilation are encouraged where life-cycle cost justified. - 7.
+Windows must meet force protection requirements; blast proof is not required. - 8.
+Adjacent joint sealants should be slightly darker than the frame color. - 9.
+Manufacturers listed below are only provided to establish a baseline of equivalency among all applicable manufacturers.